This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 To see how to make the Rose Leaves go to my blog post ‘How to Make a Gumpaste Rose’ and watch the video at 31:40

-In front of me, I have the bud, the half bud, the two full roses, and the leaf sprays.
+I have the bud, the half bud, the two full roses, and the leaf sprays in front of me.

 To start, I take one of the leaf sprays that have already had flower tape applied to the stem.
-I place the tip of the bud just to the base of the top leaf and tape it together, using a narrow tape, the way I showed you on the Traditional Rose.
+I place the bud’s tip just to the base of the top leaf and tape it together, using a narrow tape, the way I showed you on the Traditional Rose.

 Go to my blog post ‘How to Make a Gumpaste Rose,’ and you will see how to tape the stems of the flowers and the leaves on the Video at 37:50

-Now, I’ll place another leaf on the right-hand side of the main stem.
-The bottom of that leaf is at about the same level as the bottom of the stem of the half bud.
+Now, I’ll place another leaf on the main stem’s right-hand side.
+The bottom of that leaf is at about the same level as the bottom of the half bud stem.
 Refer to Video at 34:24

 Tape the leaf to the main stem, and the next part to assemble is one of the full roses.